kmatk/KingCountyPricing/README.md

 ## Results

-In total we analyzed 18 different categories with 131 variables and found the most determinant factors we’re: Location and access to Schools, Lot and Living space SQ Footage, Quality of Views, Waterfront access, and Grade of Construction Materials.
-Bewteen these categories and variables we came to RSquared of 83%, meaning we we're able to explain the variance in pricing between one house and another with a 5% alpha (False Positive).
+In total we analyzed 18 different categories with 131 variables and found the most determinant factors were: Location and access to Schools, Lot and Living space SQ Footage, Quality of Views, Waterfront access, and Grade of Construction Materials.
+Bewteen these categories and variables we came to RSquared of 83%, meaning we we're able to explain the 83% of the variance in pricing between one house and another with an alpha of 5% (False Positive).

 ![PredictedVsActual (2)](https://user-images.githubusercontent.com/124652720/229214613-bf122a0f-0734-4e3b-9af3-984b9d551630.png)